 Cover Stories | Nov 2005

-Takayuki Akahoshi, MD, is Director of Ophthalmology at Mitsui Memorial Hospital in Tokyo.
-He states that he holds no financial interest in the products or companies mentioned herein.
-Dr. Akahoshi may be reached at +81 3 3862 9111; email@example.com.
+Robert P. Lehmann, MD, is Clinical Associate Professor of Ophthalmology at Baylor College of Medicine in Houston, and he is in private practice in Nacogdoches, Texas.
+Dr. Lehmann is a consultant to Alcon Laboratories, Inc., but states that he holds no financial interest in the products mentioned herein.
+Dr. Lehmann may be reached at (936) 569-8278; email@example.com.